superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.txt

 NDK integration with static libraries is still incomplete in Android Studio.
 Before running the example, please set up the following:

 - Open local.properties.
 Set ndk.dir to your ndk folder.
 - Open build.gradle under the app folder.
-Check for ndk-build, and set the appropriate path again.
+Check for ndk-build, and set the appropriate path to ndk again.
+- Open Android.mk in the src/main/jni folder.
+Check and correct SUPERPOWERED_PATH if needed (should be OK if you leave the folder structure intact).

 How to create a Superpowered project with Android Studio